TRONGOOfficial/trongo/README.md

 # trongo
-The tron go contract address.
+The contract source of trongo.